Lightnet/nextapireactforum/docs/design.md

 }
 ```
 ## Notes:
-- when the user action depend to able to create, edit, delete post
+- when the user action depend to able to create, edit, delete post.

 # Next.js